The early-80s' most famous import on Argentina, Spurs, the Falklands and THAT song...

 When I was younger I used to play football in the streets.
 I was very small and wouldn’t pass it much – I would keep it to myself and dribble and dribble and dribble.
 My brother said I looked like a snake because I would wind around the pitch.
 He looked for the name of a small snake for my nickname, but could only find the name of a big snake, which was ‘Piton’.

-Why did the Argentina squad wear shirts in alphabetical order – with you wearing the number 1 shirt during the 1982 World Cup?
+Why did the Argentina squad wear shirts in alphabetical order – with you wearing the No.1 shirt during the 1982 World Cup?
 Was this normal or was it the coach’s idea?

 Jamie Souness, Fort William

 The reason for it was that there were a lot of arguments over which shirts people wanted to wear, so [Argentina manager] Cesar Menotti decided to do it in alphabetical order, which was why the number 1 shirt in 1978 went to Norberto Alonso.
-[FFT points out that Maradona got the number 10 shirt in 1982, regardless of alphabetical order] Menotti must have made that decision [laughs].
-As if by magic, Mario Kempes also got the number 10 shirt in 1978, so maybe Menotti did something there, too.
+[FFT points out that Maradona got the No.10 shirt in 1982, regardless of alphabetical order] Menotti must have made that decision [laughs].
+As if by magic, Mario Kempes also got the No.10 shirt in 1978, so maybe Menotti did something there, too.

 Argentina seemed to have enormous home advantage in the 1978 World Cup.
 They even played in the evening after everyone else.
 Did the players feel like they had a helping hand?